nathany/looper/README.md

 Watching path ./
 ```

-## Autotest
+## Gat (Go Autotest)

+Packages are the unit of compilation in Go.
+By convention, each package has a separate folder, though a single folder may also have a `_test` package for black box testing.

-By convention, [Go][] code has a *counterpart* test file in the same folder.
-When Looper detects a change to your production code or the test itself, it will run the appropriate test.
+When Looper detects a change to a *.go file, it will build & run the tests for that directory.
+You can also run all tests against all packages at once.

-If you have a `suite_test.go` in the same folder, Looper will include it in every test run.
-Use it for a Suite definition ([Gocheck][], [PrettyTest][pat]), additional Checkers, or other testing helpers.
+To setup a Suite definition ([Gocheck][], [PrettyTest][pat]), additional Checkers, or other test helpers, use any test file you like in the same folder (eg. `suite_test.go`).

-## Hot Compiles
+Gat is inspired by Andrea Fazzi's [PrettyAutoTest][pat].

+## Blunderbuss (Hot Compile)

 ...to be determined...

+Blunderbuss is inspired by [shotgun][], the reloading rack development server for Ruby, and [devweb][] by Russ Cox.

 ## Interactions